rekha-mg/hotel_app/readme.md

 ### Food Ordering Project
-- This project is about ordering food using this app.
+- This project is about ordering food .
+I have used api Laravel.
 - The user has to register by giving his details - Name ,Phone number  and  Location.
 These are stored inside database in "users" table.
 - The  Food items are stored in table "Food".
 It has food_id,food_name and price fields.
 - The Orders user placed are stored in "orders" table.
 Ih has the order_id,user_name,food_name,quantity,price and amount fields.